-April Christenson joined OLCV as Communications Coordinator in September 2015, after relocating to Portland from Omaha, Nebraska where she worked in marketing for the Girl Scouts.
-She studied Journalism and Political Science at the University of Nebraska-Omaha and worked in a few different marketing roles before discovering that she wanted to pursue a career in nonprofit communications and development.
+April Christenson joined OLCV as Communications Coordinator in September 2015, after relocating to Portland from Omaha, Nebraska where she worked as Marketing Specialist for Girl Scouts Spirit of Nebraska.
+She studied Journalism and Political Science at the University of Nebraska-Omaha and worked in several marketing roles before discovering that she wanted to pursue a career in nonprofit communications and development.
 She is also a freelance writer and has contributed to a number of different publications.
-In her free time, she enjoys running, cooking and exploring her new home in Oregon.
+In her free time, she enjoys trail running, cooking, and exploring her new home in Oregon.

 James joined the OLCV in the summer of 2015 after working as a legislative aide for Oregon State Representative Chris Gorsek.
 Born and raised in Oregon, James has lived in all parts of the state, enjoying the amazing natural wonders Oregon has to offer.
 James is a graduate of Southern Oregon University with a degree in Environmental Studies.
 At SOU, he was the director of environmental affairs with the student government and played a leading role in the team that developed a new on campus sustainability center.
 A lover of hiking, climbing, and general exploring, Oregon has never ceased to surprise him.

 Hailing from Boston, Raphaela joined the OLCV staff in May 2016 after graduating from Reed College with a B.A. in Environmental Studies.
 Throughout her collegiate years, Raphaela conducted research on atmospheric and environmental chemistry, worked for an environmental consulting firm, and taught science to local elementary school classrooms in Portland.
 With an unrelenting passion for the outdoors, Raphaela will try almost any mountainous activity (barring BASE jumping) and can usually be found climbing, hiking, and biking when not at work.